top of page

 Aircraft Maintenance Technician Licence

-If you do not have any prior experience working with operational aircraft and you are not currently employed in an AMO, it is best to enrol into a CAAM-Approved ATO for a full-fledged basic training program on Category A.
+If you do not have any prior experience working with operational aircraft and you are not currently employed in an AMO, it is best to enrol into a CAAM-approved MTO for a full-fledged basic training program on Category A.

-The basic training will comprise of a minimum of 800 hours of knowledge training, knowledge examinations, practical training, 1-year of practical maintenance experience on operating aircraft and practical assessment.
+The basic training will comprise of a minimum of 800 hours of knowledge training, CAAM examinations, practical training, 1-year of practical maintenance experience on operating aircraft and practical assessment.

-You will be recommended by the ATO to the Civil Aviation Authority of Malaysia (CAAM) for the Category A Licence upon successful completion of the basic training program.
+You will be recommended by the MTO to the Civil Aviation Authority of Malaysia (CAAM) for the Category A Licence upon successful completion of the basic training program.

 (b) Personnel from Airline/Air Operator or AMO (Aircraft Maintenance